California Man Arrested For Assaulting A Man Wearing A ‘Make American Great Again’ Hat With Russian Writing

 Versions of the hat with the Russian phrase have become somewhat popular ever since Saturday Night Live performer Alec Baldwin posted a picture of himself on Instagram wearing the hat.

 Some versions of that hat, produced by different manufacturers and sold by different retailers, bear a slightly different translation of the phrase, translating being an inexact science.
-For example, you can see a hat with the phrase translated differently to Alec Baldwin’s hat here.
+For example, you can see a hat with the phrase translated differently to Alec Baldwin’s hat here on Twitter.

 Alec Baldwin is, of course, not a supporter of Donald Trump, and indeed, it could be argued that his choice to wear the hat was informed by him making a joke of the purported connections between Donald Trump and Russia.